Editorial & Peer Review Policies

 The review policy of LASSIJ involves editorial-review as well as peer-review.
-Prior to the approval for publication, an article must pass through a double-blind peer-review process.
-In this procedure, the identity of the author(s) is kept secret from peer-reviewers and vice versa.
+If accepted by the editorial team, the article is processed for double-blind peer-review by relevant experts of an international repute.
+Prior to the approval for publication, an article must be accepted by at least three experts.
+The identity of the author(s) is kept secret from peer-reviewers and vice versa in the peer-review procedure.
 The peer-reviewers know the identity of authors only after publication of the article.

 - Article submitted to LASSIJ is assigned to a section editor who is responsible for processing it according to the LASSIJ policy and procedure.

 - The section editor shares the article with a copy editor for a pre-peer-review editing.

 - The suggestions and comments are shared with correspondence author for revision of the article accordingly.

 - After re-submission, the editor may accept the revised submission with minor changes, with major changes, without changes or reject it out-rightly.

 - If accepted by the editor, the section editor forwards the article for double-blind peer-review to one local and two foreign subject experts/specialists of an international repute.

 - The peer-reviewer specifically evaluates the article for quality of the research on the basis of its relevancy, originality, and innovation.